Find out how much your current home is worth in today's market

 7. Your Neighbours

-Your neighbors may be a fair distance away compared to the city.
+Your neighbours may be a fair distance away compared to the city.
 Look hard though at how they keep their property, what animals if any, they may have.
 Always be aware of your boundary lines and understand your property rights.

 Acreage living is certainly a different lifestyle, it does not work for everyone.
 But if you dream of the peace, quiet and relaxation, this could be perfect for you.